bcervantes-keedio/kloudsense/README.md

 ### Help
-If you have problems with the assistant commands try following the help messages
+If you have any problem with the assistant commands try following the help messages
 ```sh
 # Main Help
 ks help